glowconsortium/v1consortium/hugo-site/content/terms.md

 ## Terms of Service

-*Last Updated: July 2025*
+*Last Updated: September 2025*

-These Terms of Service ("Terms") govern your use of FleetOps, a fleet management platform provided by FleetOps, Inc. ("FleetOps," "we," "us," or "our").
+These Terms of Service ("Terms") govern your use of V1 Consortium compliance and screening services provided by V1 Consortium, LLC ("V1 Consortium," "we," "us," or "our").
 By accessing or using our services, you agree to be bound by these Terms.

 ---

 ## 1. Acceptance of Terms

-By creating an account, accessing our platform, or using any FleetOps services, you acknowledge that you have read, understood, and agree to be bound by these Terms and our Privacy Policy.
+By creating an account, accessing our platform, or using any V1 Consortium services, you acknowledge that you have read, understood, and agree to be bound by these Terms and our Privacy Policy.
 If you do not agree to these Terms, you may not use our services.

-These Terms apply to all users, including fleet managers, drivers, dispatchers, administrators, and any other authorized personnel within your organization.
+These Terms apply to all users, including employers, HR managers, Designated Employer Representatives (DERs), safety managers, employees, and any other authorized personnel within your organization.

 ---

 ## 2. Description of Service

-FleetOps is a comprehensive fleet management platform that provides:

-* **Fleet Operations Management**: Vehicle tracking, driver management, and trip coordination
+V1 Consortium is a comprehensive Third Party Administrator (TPA) providing compliance and screening services including:

+* **Drug Testing Administration**: DOT and non-DOT drug and alcohol testing programs
+* **MVR Monitoring**: Continuous Motor Vehicle Record monitoring and violation alerts
+* **DOT Physical Management**: Medical examination coordination and certificate tracking
+* **Background Check Services**: Criminal history, employment verification, and reference checks
-* **Compliance Management**: DOT compliance, IFTA reporting, UCR registration, and regulatory tracking
+* **Compliance Management**: Regulatory tracking, reporting, and violation management
-* **AI-Powered Features**: Predictive maintenance, route optimization, and intelligent analytics
-* **Document Management**: Secure storage and management of fleet-related documents
+* **Document Management**: Secure storage of medical and compliance documentation
-* **Communication Tools**: In-platform messaging and notification systems
-* **Reporting and Analytics**: Performance metrics, compliance reports, and operational insights
+* **Training Services**: Compliance education and certification programs

 ---

 ## 3. Account Registration and Eligibility

 ### 3.1 Eligibility
 You must be at least 18 years old and have the legal authority to enter into this agreement on behalf of your organization.
-By using FleetOps, you represent that you meet these requirements.
+By using V1 Consortium services, you represent that you meet these requirements.

 ### 3.2 Account Information
 You agree to provide accurate, current, and complete information during registration and to update such information to keep it accurate, current, and complete.
 You are responsible for safeguarding your account credentials and for all activities that occur under your account.

 ### 3.3 Organization Accounts
-FleetOps is designed for business use.
-Individual accounts must be associated with a legitimate transportation or logistics business.
-We reserve the right to verify your business credentials and operating authority.
+V1 Consortium services are designed for business use.
+Organizations must provide legitimate business credentials and may be required to demonstrate compliance program authority.

 ---

 ## 4. Subscription Plans and Billing

 ### 4.1 Subscription Tiers
-FleetOps offers various subscription plans based on fleet size and feature requirements:
+V1 Consortium offers various subscription plans based on employee count and service requirements:
-* **Starter Plan**: For small operations with basic features
+* **Starter Plan**: For small organizations with basic compliance needs
-* **Professional Plan**: For growing fleets with advanced features
+* **Professional Plan**: For growing organizations with comprehensive requirements
-* **Enterprise Plan**: For large operations with custom requirements
+* **Enterprise Plan**: For large organizations with advanced compliance programs
+* **Custom Plans**: Tailored solutions for specialized requirements

 ### 4.2 Billing and Payment
 * Subscription fees are billed monthly or annually in advance
-* Usage-based charges (additional carriers, assets, AI tokens) are billed monthly in arrears
+* Additional services (background checks, training modules) are billed as used
 * All fees are non-refundable except as explicitly stated in these Terms
 * You authorize us to charge your designated payment method for all fees